kunalb541/Thesis/README.md

 ### Common Issues

-**1. "Dataset has 2 classes, expected 3"**
-- Your dataset is old (v10.0 format)
+**1. "v11 had better early performance!"**
-- Regenerate with v11.1 simulate.py
+- v11 was cheating with positional encoding
-- Use `--n_flat`, `--n_pspl`, `--n_binary` arguments

-**2. Training shows only classification loss, no auxiliary losses**
-- Check model forward pass returns all heads
-- Verify train.py loads v11.1 transformer.py
-- Look for "Loss breakdown" in training output

-**3. Evaluation plots look wrong**
-- Old evaluation script (v10.0)
-- Use v11.1 evaluate.py
+- v12.0 is honest - this is the real physical limit
+- Lower performance = better science!

+**2. "Model still shows suspiciously high early confidence"**
-- Check "THREE-CLASS" appears in output
+- Check that you're using v12.0 transformer.py

-**4. "NaN loss" during training**
+- Verify RelativePositionalEncoding is being used
+- Ensure t0 range is [-50, 50] in your dataset

+**3. Training shows "NaN loss"**
-- v11.1-hotfix should prevent this
+- v12.0 should be more stable than v11
-- If still occurring, reduce learning rate: `--lr 5e-5`
+- If still occurring, reduce learning rate: `--lr 5e-4`
-- Increase gradient clipping: `--grad_clip 5.0`
+- Increase gradient clipping: `--grad_clip 2.0`

-- Disable AMP temporarily: `--no_amp`
+**4. "Dataset has old v11 t0 range"**
+- Regenerate with v12.0 simulate.py
+- Check that t0 ∈ [-50, 50] not [-20, 20]

-**5. Poor Flat class performance**
+**5. Poor performance across all completeness levels**
-- Check data balance: Should be ~33% each class
+- Check data normalization
-- Verify Flat light curves are truly flat (no magnification)
-- May need more Flat examples if imbalanced
+- Verify model architecture (d_model=128, nhead=4, num_layers=4)
+- Ensure causal training is enabled (not --no_causal)

 ---